The-Politico/politico-interactive-templates/docs/templates.md

 ## Example Usage

-When a user tries to make a new instance of your template they'll see this prompt (as we defined in our `args`'s `message`):
+When a user tries to make a new instance of the template above they'll see this prompt (as defined in the `args`'s `message`):

 ```
 $ Project Name: